 Deer do have some other animals that like to hunt them, so it is important they have ways to protect themselves.

-Although it might make us sad to think about, it is important to remember that all animals need food and the circle of life is a part of nature.
+Although it might make us sad to think about, it is important to remember that all animals need food and the circle of life is all part of nature.

 Deer have many ways they can protect themselves from other animals that are trying to hunt them.
 Deer have excellent camouflage and use this to hide from threats.